On the Columbia River Gorge – Mosier, OR

 Your Two Cents?
 The only way I know if the reviews and research I present are helpful to you is if I hear from you.
 I sure would appreciate your feedback in Comments below.
 I do have some pictures of a few individual sites and if you want to see any, leave comment below and I will post here.

-Reservations: (Reserve America) Click link to make online or call 800-452-5687.
+541-478-3008 (Park) Online Reservations: (Reserve America) or call 800-452-5687.
+Current Campground Rates.
 Reservations must be made 1 day ahead of arrival and can be made up to 9 months in advance.
-There is an additional $8 charge to reserve.
+It costs $8 more to reserve.
+The campground is closed from November 1 to mid March.

 Without a reservation, you can check at the kiosk or camp host for available sites.
 The ones without a Reserved sign on the post can be occupied for one night and then you can check with the ranger or camp host in the morning if you want to extend longer.